Indian Estate Planning Intern Program

 The interns attend a one week, fully paid, training session at Seattle University School of Law on the history of federal laws and policies creating trust lands and fractionation, trust and non-trust estate planning under federal, state and tribal laws, the federal probate process, the American Indian Probate Reform Act, will drafting and working within reservation communities.
 Upon completing the training, the interns provide 10 weeks of full-time estate planning legal services to tribal members on a designated reservation, under the direct supervision of licensed attorneys.

 Qualifications: Students must be in their second or third years of law school and must have completed a Wills and Trusts class.
 A background in Indian Law is a plus but is not required.
-Students need to be able to work for at least 10 consecutive weeks during the summer.
+Students need to be able to complete the training and then work for at least 10 consecutive weeks during the summer.
 Although exact dates have not been determined (and will depend on the schedules of the schools the students attend), the intention is to begin as soon as possible after the end of the spring term.